Keyboard shortcuts

 With respect to the inner product

-\[ \langle f,g \rangle = \int_{0}^{+\infty} f(x) \cdot g(x) \cdot w(x) dx \]
+\[ \langle f, g \rangle = \int_{0}^{+\infty} f(x) \cdot g(x) \cdot w(x) \, dx \]

-the Laguerre polynomials are defined by
+the Laguerre polynomials, defined by Rodrigues’ formula

-\[ L_n(x) = e^x \dfrac{\partial^{n} x^n e^{-x}}{\partial x^n}, \quad \text{for} \quad n > 0 \]
+\[ L_n(x) = e^x \frac{\partial^{n} (x^n e^{-x})}{\partial x^n} \quad \text{for} \quad n > 0 \]

-and \(L_0(x) = 1\) form an orthogonal family of polynomials with weight function \(w(x) = e^{-x}\) on the positive \(x\)-axis.
+and \(L_0(x) = 1\), form an orthogonal family with weight function \(w(x) = e^{-x}\) on the positive \(x\)-axis, satisfying the three-term recurrence

-\[ GL_n ( f(x) ) = A_1 f(x_1) + \cdots + A_n f(x_n) \]
+\[ GL_n(f) = A_1 f(x_1) + \cdots + A_n f(x_n) \]

-where \(x_i\), \(i = 1,\dots,n\), are the zeros of \(L_n\) and
+where \(x_1, \ldots, x_n\) are the zeros of \(L_n\) and the weights are

-\[ A_i = \dfrac{n!^2}{ x_i L_{n-1} (x_i)^2} \quad \text{for} \quad i = 1,\dots,n \]
+\[ A_i = \frac{x_i}{(n+1)^2 \, L_{n+1}(x_i)^2} \quad \text{for} \quad i = 1, \ldots, n \]

 Limitations